 “I don’t want to go to school!
 You can’t make me!”

-These are all too familiar words for most parents who have children who dislike school or don’t want to go for other reasons.
-For some, the issue of school refusal can be solved by getting teens involved in extracurricular activities that they are passionate about.
-For others, however, teens who refuse to attend school are actually experiencing a more serious issue – school refusal.
+Those are all too familiar words for most parents who have children who dislike school or don’t want to go for other reasons.
+For some, this issue can be solved by getting teens involved in extracurricular activities that they are passionate about.
+For some parents, however, teens who refuse to attend school are actually experiencing a serious issue called school refusal.

 What is school refusal?